-The mansion of Agia Filothei the Athenian, one of the oldest remaining houses of Athens, fully restored, opened its doors recently.
-It is the mansion of the Byzantine family of Mpenizelos-Palaiologos, in constant use since the 16th c., which will be used for the needs of the Non-Profit Philantropic Organization "Apostoli" (Mission) of the Athenian Archdiocese.
+The historic mansion of Agia Filothei the Athenian, thought to be the oldest remaining house of Athens, fully restored, opened its doors recently.
+It is the mansion of the Byzantine family of Mpenizelos-Palaiologos, in constant use since the 16th c., which is being used for the needs of the non-profit philanthropic organization "Apostoli" (Mission) of the Athenian Archdiocese.

 The whole building is a museum of sorts, since within it a visitor can identify important remnants of the historic course of Athens itself.
-Archaeologists found at a depth of almost 4,5 meters (15 feet) ruins of the Roman City Wall.
+Archaeologists found at a depth of almost 4.5 m (15 ft) ruins of the Roman City Wall.
 On the ground floor there are signs of older buildings dating to the 16th c., when St. Filothei lived, while in the upper floor which was added much later, we see a typical Athenian wealthy family house of the early and mid Ottoman occupation period.

 Following its restoration the building retains the architectural elements of its history, such as the marble arch throughway on the ground floor, the spacious T-shape wooden veranda on the upper floor or the enclosed balcony on the South side with an Acropolis view, the fireplaces or the ornate skylights.